nskumz/kubernetes-secrets/README.md

 1. The system’s service accounts automatically create built-in secrets and associate them with containers together with API credentials.
 2.You can also create customized secrets for credentials you need to make available to pods.

+Create Kubernetes Secrets
+To create a Kubernetes secret, apply one of the following methods:

+---> Use kubectl for a command-line based approach.
+---> Create a configuration file for the secret.
+---> Use a generator, such as Kustomize to generate the secret.